Centerless Grinding & O.D. Grinding

-Centerless grinding and O.D. grinding are effective methods of surface grinding for round/cylindrical parts and for grinding non-round parts to achieve better roundness.
-Petersen Precision are experts at both centerless and O.D. grinding, using these processes to finish parts and to prep materials for further machining and/or finishing.
+Centerless grinding and O.D. grinding are effective methods of surface grinding for round or cylindrical parts and for grinding non-round parts to achieve better roundness.
+Centerless grinding is ideal for producing cylindrical parts with consistent diameters, while O.D. grinding is the method of choice for projects that require precise tolerances.
+Petersen Precision is an expert at both centerless and O.D. grinding and can use both processes to finish parts and to prep materials for further machining and/or finishing.

 Centerless Grinding Service

-In centerless grinding, no spindle or fixture is used to hold the workpiece; instead, the workpiece is secured between two rotary grinding wheels.
-One wheel is stationary, while the other is movable to accommodate different part sizes and to apply appropriate pressure to the workpiece to achieve the desired finish.
-The workpiece is fed between the wheels from end to end to grind the entire length of the workpiece.
+In centerless grinding, no spindle or fixture is used to hold the workpiece; instead, the workpiece is secured between one stationary wheel and one moveable wheel.
+The workpiece is fed between the wheels from end-to-end to grind the entire length.

 O.D.
 Grinding Service

-In O.D. (outer diameter) grinding, the workpiece is held either on its O.D. or on a center feature to hold it on center, and the grinding wheel is maneuvered into contact with the part to grind its outer surface.
+In O.D. (outer diameter) grinding, the workpiece is supported by a center feature or a chuck, and the grinding wheel is maneuvered into contact with the part to grind its outer surface.
 The workpiece is allowed to rotate, with the grinding wheel rotating in the same direction.
 The two surfaces are therefore moving in opposite directions when they contact each other, which provides smoother operation with less chance of chatter.

 The O.D. grinding process can also be used for plunge grinding, in which the workpiece is held in place and the grinding wheel is moved to contact the part.
 With plunge grinding, the whole part can be processed, or specific sections of the part can be ground separately (such as a bearing journal).
 Specialty grinding wheels can be utilized to contact multiple points on the workpiece simultaneously, or to produce different finishes on different sections.
 Plunge grinding is often a quicker way to work with parts being held on centers.